 FRAC’s food hardship analyses provide a unique up-to-date examination of how millions of American households in every part of the country are struggling with hunger.
-Data are available for the nation, every state, 100 of the country’s largest MSAs, and every congressional district.

 Food Hardship in America 2012: Data for the Nation, States, 100 MSAs, and Every Congressional District

 These yearly analyses contain food hardship for the nation, every state, 100 of the largest MSAs, and every congressional district, showing continuing struggles with hunger as millions say there were times they didn’t have enough money to buy food that they or their families needed.

 Food Hardship in America: Households with and without Children